ASoelvsten/IX-ML-Resources/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 - Notebook on Learning the Distribution of Calabi-Yau Volumens over Kähler Moduli Space by one of our fellows, Elli Heyes: <a href="https://colab.research.google.com/drive/10bJ_B4Kp8jc5V6XMj7a2Cf7rNZ64olN1?usp=sharing"> <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+### Differentiable Programming

+- To learn about JAX, check out a [GitHub repository] by one of our fellows, Aidan Crilly.

 ## Suggested external resources